 Technology Can Cause Employee Retention Issues

-You may not view it as an issue if the internet is patchy or old PCs run slow, but these “little problems” can be huge issues for your team.
+You may not view it as an issue if the internet is patchy or old PCs run slow, but these “little problems” can become huge issues for your team.
 Both can cause workers to be less productive and more frustrated, and can magnify other issues.
-After a while these “little problems” pile up, causing your employees to throw their hands up in the air and leave.
+After a while, these “little problems” pile up causing many of your employees to throw their hands up in the air and leave.

 The Hidden Costs of High Turnover

 When someone leaves, you need to find, interview, hire and train their replacement.
 Until the new employee is brought up to speed, the productivity of that position is hindered.
 Anyone involved in hiring and training will also accomplish less.

 Your reputation is damaged

 It’s frustrating for your employees if they continually face obstacles, like slow computers, when trying to work.
 It’s even more infuriating if no action is taken to fix the problem.
 Eventually, staff members will grow tired of inaction and leave.
 As they talk about why they left, you’ll start to gain a reputation around town for having outdated technology, refusing to resolve it and not supporting your employees.

 If you lose 20% of your employees annually, after 5 years you’ll have a whole new staff.
 Unless the original training is meticulously documented and/or recorded, standards will slip.
 Processes will become less defined with each person who leaves.
 After going through a process 4 or 5 times, new hires will be told: Just do it.